Thermodynamics of hot strong-interaction matter from ultrarelativistic nuclear collisions

-where the integrals run over the freeze-out hypersurface. $T^{\mu\nu}$ denotes the stress-energy tensor of the fluid and $u^{\mu}$ the fluid 4-velocity. $\epsilon$ and $s$ denote the energy and entropy density in the fluid rest frame, which are related to the temperature $T$ through the equation of state.

-By taking the ratio $E/S$, one eliminates $V_{\rm eff}$, and one can solve the resulting equation for $T_{\rm eff}$, using the equation of state.
-As will be shown below, $T_{\rm eff}$ and $V_{\rm eff}$ are remarkably independent of the freeze-out temperature.
-Hence, they provide simple and unambiguous measures of the thermodynamic state of the fluid, averaged over its space-time history.
+where the integrals run over the freeze-out hypersurface. $T^{\mu\nu}$ denotes the stress-energy tensor of the fluid and $u^{\mu}$ the fluid 4-velocity~\cite{Ollitrault:2008zz}. $\epsilon$ and $s$ denote, respectively, the energy and entropy density in the fluid rest frame.
+By taking the ratio $E/S$, one eliminates $V_{\rm eff}$, and one can solve the resulting equation for $T_{\rm eff}$, using the same equation of state as in the hydrodynamic calculation.
+Note that $T_{\rm eff}$ and $s(T_{\rm eff})$ are related by the equation of state of the fluid {\it by construction.\/} The effective temperature is smaller than the initial temperature because of the longitudinal cooling.
+On the other hand, it is larger than the freeze-out temperature, because the energy $E$ defined by Eq.~(\ref{effective}) contains the kinetic energy due to the collective motion of the fluid.

-Before embarking on quantitative calculations, let us draw a simple picture of how these quantities are related to observables.
-In thermodynamics, the energy per particle is typically proportional to the temperature.
-Specifically, it is equal to $3T$ in a massless ideal gas with Boltzmann statistics~\cite{Ollitrault:2008zz}.
-The transverse momentum of a particle concides with its energy in the ultrarelativistic limit and near midrapidity.
+The energy per particle is $3T$ in a massless ideal gas at temperature $T$ with Boltzmann statistics~\cite{Ollitrault:2008zz}.
+We use natural units where $k_B = c = 1$, such that momentum and temperature have the same dimension.
+The transverse momentum of a particle coincides with its energy in the ultrarelativistic limit and near midrapidity (i.e., for particles emitted perpendicular to the beam).
 Therefore, it is natural to expect that $\langle p_t\rangle\sim 3 T_{\rm eff}$.

-Furthermore, for a given $T_{\rm eff}$, one expects the charged multiplicity per unit pseudorapidity $dN_{\rm ch}/d\eta$ to be proportional to the volume $V_{\rm eff}$, since the multiplicity is proportional to the total entropy.
+To illustrate and verify this expectation, we carry out hydrodynamic simulations of Pb+Pb collisions.
+The details of the hydrodynamic setup are reported in the Methods.
+Since the transport coefficients of the quark-gluon plasma are poorly constrained~\cite{Bernhard:2016tnd}, we carry out three different sets of calculations: ideal hydrodynamics, viscous hydrodynamics with shear viscosity only, and viscous hydrodynamics with bulk viscosity only.
+In our calculations we use mainly a soft equation of state expected from the theory of strong interactions~\cite{Huovinen:2009yb}, but we also perform a cross check of the results using a stiff equation of state where the speed of sound takes the maximum value $c_s=1/\sqrt{3}$, corresponding to a gas of massless particles.